yamin-shihab/study-notes/grade_7/science.md

     * Ties use string or rope to join things together. (thread, string, rope, shoelaces, seams in clothing)
     * Adhesives are sticky substances that hold pieces together. (glues, tape, caulking)
     * Melted joints are parts melted together using heat.
 Welding is melting pieces together, and soldering is melting another material around pieces.
-* Mass is the amount of matter in an object, measured with a triple beam balance scale, measured in grams or kilograms, and stays the same no matter where you are in the universe.
+* Mass is the amount of matter in an object, measured with a triple beam balance scale, measured in grams or kilograms, and stays the same no matter where you're in the universe.
 * Force is a push or pull that causes a structure to move or change shape.
 The effect of force on a structure depends on the magnitude (strength), direction, and location of the force.
   * The Newton is the standard unit for measuring force.
 100 g = 1 N and 1 kg = 10 N, so on Earth, gravity pulls on each kg of mass with approximately 10 N of force.
 So to find the weight of an object on Earth, we multiply the mass in kg by 10 N per kg.
   * An external force is a force applied from outside a structure. (gravity, wind)
   * The load is the weight carried or supported by a structure.
 There are two types of loads:
-* Weight is the measure of the force acting upon an object (gravity is the biggest force), is measured with a spring scale (force meter), measured in Newtons, and weight will change depending on where you are in the universe.
+* Weight is the measure of the force acting upon an object (gravity is the biggest force), is measured with a spring scale (force meter), measured in Newtons, and weight will change depending on where you're in the universe.
 * A Static load (dead load) is a non-moving, non-changing permanent force.
 It's the weight of the structure itself and the non-moving load it supports. (beams, cables, rivets, steel plates)
 * A dynamic load (live load) is a load that moves or changes with time (non-permanent). (vehicles and pedestrians on a bridge, gust of wind acting upon a structure)
 * Internal forces act from within a structure.
 It's a force that one part of a structure exerts on other parts of the same structure.
 They are classified by the direction in which they act, and they can cause deformation.